-- Texas and foster parents' briefs are due Thursday, May 26 - o Amicus briefs in support of these ICWA challengers are due Thursday, June 2 - Department of Justice and tribal intervenors' briefs are due Friday.
-August 5 - o Amicus briefs in support of these ICWA defenders are due Friday, August 12 - Oral arguments have not yet been scheduled, but will take place sometime after the beginning of the Supreme Court term that will begin October 1, 2022
+- Texas and foster parents' briefs are due Thursday, May 26. - Amicus briefs in support of these ICWA challengers are due Thursday, June 2. - Department of Justice and tribal intervenors' briefs are due Friday, August 5.
+Amicus briefs in support of these ICWA defenders are due Friday, August 12. - Oral arguments have not yet been scheduled, but will take place sometime after the beginning of the Supreme Court term that will begin October 1, 2022.

 NICWA and other Protect ICWA Campaign partners (National Congress of American Indians, American Association on American Indian Affairs, and Native American Rights Fund) will be working with tribes and other parties on the development of an amicus brief strategy for the case.
-Native American Rights Fund will be reaching out to tribes and Indian organizations in late June to early July.
-You can find a copy of the Protect ICWA Campaign's press statement here.
+The Native American Rights Fund will be circulating a copy of the draft tribes and Indian organizations brief around July 20 and will be asking tribes and Indian organizations to sign on by August 9.
+To learn more about the tribal and Indian organization amicus brief, please contact Erin Dougherty at the Native American Rights Fund at dougherty@narf.org.
+You can find a copy of the Protect ICWA Campaign's press statement on the US Supreme Court's announcement to review the Brackeen decision here.